lantunes/cellpylib/doc/working.rst

                                     apply_rule=lambda n, c, t: cpl.nks_rule(n, 30))

-The initial conditions are instantiated using the function `init_simple`, which, in this example, creates a 200-dimensional vector consisting of zeroes, except for the component in the center of the vector, which is initialized with a value of 1.
-Next, the system is subjected to evolution by calling the `evolve` function.
-The system evolves under the rule specified through the `apply_rule` parameter.
-Any function that accepts the three arguments `n`, `c` and `t` can be supplied as a rule, but in this case the built-in function `nks_rule` is invoked to provide Rule 30.
-The CA is evolved for 100 `timesteps`, or 100 applications of the rule to the initial and subsequent conditions.
+The initial conditions are instantiated using the function :py:func:`~cellpylib.ca_functions.init_simple`, which, in this example, creates a 200-dimensional vector consisting of zeroes, except for the component in the center of the vector, which is initialized with a value of 1.
+Next, the system is subjected to evolution by calling the :py:func:`~cellpylib.ca_functions.evolve` function.
+The system evolves under the rule specified through the ``apply_rule`` parameter.
+Any function that accepts the three arguments ``n``, ``c`` and ``t`` can be supplied as a rule, but in this case the built-in function :py:func:`~cellpylib.ca_functions.nks_rule` is invoked to provide Rule 30.
+The CA is evolved for 100 ``timesteps``, or 100 applications of the rule to the initial and subsequent conditions.

-During each timestep, the function supplied to `apply_rule` is invoked for each cell.
-The `n` argument refers to the neighbourhood of the current cell, and consists of an array (in the 1-dimensional CA case) of the activities (i.e. states) of the cells comprising the current cell's neighbourhood (an array with length 3, in the case of a 1-dimensional CA with radius of 1).
-The `c` argument refers to index of the cell under consideration.
+During each timestep, the function supplied to ``apply_rule`` is invoked for each cell.
+The ``n`` argument refers to the neighbourhood of the current cell, and consists of an array (in the 1-dimensional CA case) of the activities (i.e. states) of the cells comprising the current cell's neighbourhood (an array with length 3, in the case of a 1-dimensional CA with radius of 1).
+The ``c`` argument refers to index of the cell under consideration.
 It serves as a label identifying the current cell.
-The `t` argument is an integer specifying the current timestep.
+The ``t`` argument is an integer specifying the current timestep.

-Finally, to visualize the results, the `plot` function can be utilized:
+Finally, to visualize the results, the :py:func:`~cellpylib.ca_functions.plot` function can be utilized:

 .. code-block::